 I always try and get one last fall canoe trip in before it gets too cold to paddle.
 Bull Moose Patrol (BMP) was of the same mind, so we met up in mid October to paddle the Namekagon River.
 The Namekagon River is a tributary of the St. Croix and part of the St. Croix National Scenic Riverway.

 I paddled this river with the Prairie State Canoeists as a child, but it had been several decades since that trip.
 Since then, I have only seen the river in winter during American Birkebeiner competitions and crossing over the river on the way to adventures further north.
+This trip we stayed in a scout cabin, so there was no camping in cold weather.

 We were hoping to catch the fall colors at peak level.
 Unfortunately, most of the leaves on the stretch we paddled had blown off.
 The water level was also unusually high.
 We hoped to do some poling, but the river was a little too deep and fast flowing for standing up.
 Scott and I both brought our poles, but we stuck to the paddle on this trip.
 Scott dabbled in poling for a bit, but changed back.